Gábor Talmácsi: Humangest Honda Racing Team (2006)

-Inspired by the fact that the last three world champions in the class all rode Hondas, he accepted the offer of the Humangest Honda team, to ride a fully factory bike.
+Inspired by the fact that the last three world champions in the class all rode Hondas, Talmácsi accepted the offer of the Humangest Honda team, to ride a fully factory bike.
 But the Japanese manufacturer barely developed their 125cc bike for the new season following Lüthi's championship the year prior, so Aprilia had a big competitive advantage, which could be seen in the season's results. Álvaro Bautista became world champion easily, beating Kallio on the KTM by 76 points, and his own Aprilia teammates by 146 points.
 Talmácsi managed a season's best finish of 3rd in Brno, the closest race to a "home" Grand Prix, but that was the most he could get out of his bike.
 He finished the season 7th overall with 119 points, and as the best Honda rider, scoring six points more than 2005's champion and fellow Honda rider Lüthi.